mapzen/terrarium/README.md

 - Add more vertices to compute on the GeoJson geometry tiles using contours lines.
 So we are sure is enough information to cover non urban areas.

-- Simplify/encode/zip or filter the data on geoJSON tiles, sometimes they are too big
+- Under zoom level 11 geoJSON tiles are too big (~10mb in the worst scenario).
+Maybe this zoom levels don’t need terrain geometry… and with heightmap and normalmap is enought.
+The user don’t really see the terrain from that view

 ## Building your own set of terrarium tiles